fsr-de/1327/README.md

 ## Development

-To be able to contribute to 1327, you need to get the source code with all dependencies.
-Please note, that submodules for *bootstrap*, *font-awesome* and *bootstrap-markdown* are in use:
+You need to download the source code of 1327 to contribute:

 ```bash
 git clone https://github.com/fsr-de/1327.git